project-chip/connectedhomeip/docs/silabs/wifi/DEMO_OVERVIEW.md

 # Matter over Wi-Fi Demo Overview

-This document walks through the steps to build the Matter application i.e lighting, thermostat, door-lock for<br>
+This document walks through the steps to build the Matter 1.1 applications, such as lighting, light Switch, window covering, thermostat, door lock and On/Off Plug for
-EFR32MG boards.
+EFR32MG24 and SiWx917 SoC boards.
 A complete list of hardware supported for Wi-Fi is included on the [Hardware Requirements page](../general/HARDWARE_REQUIREMENTS.md).

 ## Step 1: Matter Wi-Fi Prerequisites